ericksgmes/projeto-pw2/README.md

 - **Frontend Integration**: Connect the frontend to the backend to provide a complete user experience.
 - **Authentication**: Implement user authentication to secure API endpoints.
-- **Enhanced Documentation**: Add detailed examples for each endpoint in the documentation.

 ### Authors